-Basic EPS is determined as net income (loss) attributed to common shareholders of the Company less dividends on First Preferred shares, divided by the weighted average number of adjusted common shares outstanding for the period.
-"Adjusted Common Shares" is determined based on the total common shares and Series A Preference shares less the Company's proportionate interest in its own common shares held indirectly through investments in associates.
+Basic EPS is determined as net income (loss) attributed to common shareholders of the Company less dividends on First Preferred shares, divided by the weighted average number of common shares outstanding for the period.
+Common Shares are determined based on the total common shares and Series A Preference shares less the Company's proportionate interest in its own common shares held indirectly through investments in associates.

-Diluted EPS is determined as net income (loss) attributed to common shareholders of the Company less dividends on First Preferred shares, divided by the weighted average number of diluted adjusted common shares outstanding for the period.
-Diluted adjusted common shares reflect the potential dilutive effect of converting the First Preference shares into common shares.
+Diluted EPS is determined as net income (loss) attributed to common shareholders of the Company less dividends on First Preferred shares, divided by the weighted average number of diluted common shares outstanding for the period.
+Diluted common shares reflect the potential dilutive effect of converting the First Preference shares into common shares.